 Throughout the rest of the posts in this series, we will be using The Printful as our primary print on demand service.
 The Printful is a small startup company that operates out of California.
 They print everything in house and their quality is top notch.
 More importantly, their quality control is one of the best in the business.

 Because they are a startup, a relatively new company that needs to prove themselves in the market, they understand the needs of small business owners like us.
 They know what it’s like to start a new business from the ground up.

 The Printful interface is easy to use.
 They make it as easy as possible to connect their service to your store and to mock up your art on the products they offer, so you can show pictures of your products in your store.
 They don’t have all of their products available in their mock up generator yet, but they provide mock up images and templates for every product to easily create product images using Photoshop or other image editing software.

 The Printful’s customer service is amazing.
 They are quick to answer any question you have and will work with you if you have a problem.
 They also have an extensive collection of how-to videos on their YouTube channel and plenty of other resources to help you get up and running.
 These guys really are the shit.

-If I had any complaint about The Printful at all, it would be that their product offerings are a bit limited.
-They don’t do stickers or device cases (though they assure me these things are coming), and their all-over printed shirts are only offered on two unisex style shirts (though women’s styles are coming soon).
-Their art print sizes are rather limited as well, with no small, low cost sizes available.
+If I had any complaint about The Printful at all, it would be that their low-priced product offerings are a bit limited.
+They don’t do stickers, and their art print sizes are rather limited as well, with no small, low cost sizes available.